ZNOC3/SimpleElevatorPluginDocs/guides/save-game.md

 - Select which save type you want to use.

-- Under Save Actors selected all actors you want to be saved.
+- Under Save Actors select all actors you want to be saved.